hackbrot/scripts/backup/README.md

 - `config_file` is highly dependant on your setup.
 In case snapraid has issues getting the config file, this variable can be used to specify a config file path. leave empty to specify no config path

 - `has_docker` can be changed to either `true` or `false`.
 If you have running docker containers on your system, putting this to true will stop them while the the script is executed.
 After that, they will be started up again.

+## TODO

+- Add script for backing up stuff from Server to NAS